-3.23 The potential for in-combination impacts will therefore focus on plans prepared by local authorities that overlap with European sites that are within the scope of this HRA.
+- 3.23 The potential for in-combination impacts will therefore focus on plans prepared by local authorities that overlap with European sites that are within the scope of this HRA.
 The findings of any associated HRA work for those plans will be reviewed where available.
-Where relevant, any strategic projects in the area that could have in-combination effects with the plan will also be identified and reviewed.

-3.24 The online HRA Handbook [See reference 25] suggests the following plans and projects may be relevant to consider as part of the in-combination assessment:

-- Applications lodged but not yet determined, including refusals subject to an outstanding appeal or legal challenge. - Projects subject to periodic review e.g. annual licences, during the time that their renewal is under consideration. - Projects authorised but not yet started. - Projects started but not yet completed. - Known projects that do not require external authorisation. - Proposals in adopted plans. - Proposals in draft plans formally published or submitted for final consultation, examination or adoption.

-3.25 The need for in-combination assessment also arises at the Appropriate Assessment stage.
+Where relevant, any strategic projects in the area that could have in-combination effects with the plan will also be identified and reviewed. - 3.24 The online HRA Handbook [See reference 24] suggests the following plans and projects may be relevant to consider as part of the in-combination assessment: - Applications lodged but not yet determined, including refusals subject to an outstanding appeal or legal challenge. - Projects subject to periodic review e.g. annual licences, during the time that their renewal is under consideration. - Projects authorised but not yet started'. - Projects started but not yet completed. - Known projects that do not require external authorisation. - Proposals in adopted plans. - Proposals in draft plans formally published or submitted for final consultation, examination or adoption. - 3.25 The need for in-combination assessment also arises at the Appropriate Assessment stage.
 This will be discussed in more detail if an Appropriate Assessment is required.

-Chapter 4 Screening assessment
+Screening assessment

-4.1 As described in the Chapter 3, a screening assessment was carried out in order to identify the likely significant effects of the plan on the scoped-in European sites.
-The detailed screening assessment, which sets out the decision-making process used for this assessment can be found in Appendix C and the findings are summarised below.
+4.1 As described in Chapter 3, a screening assessment was carried out in order to identify the likely significant effects of the plan on the scoped-in European sites.
+The detailed screening assessment, which sets out the decision-making process used for this assessment, can be found in Appendix C and the findings are summarised below.

-HRA screening of policies
+HRA Screening of policies

-No 'likely effect' predicted
+No 'likely significant effect' predicted

-4.2 The Sproughton Neighbourhood Plan does not allocate any sites for residential development.
-Instead, some of the policies within it set out criteria that any residential and/or employment development that comes forward must meet.
-Should schemes which are supported by the Sproughton Neighbourhood Plan move forward, individual project-level HRAs should be carried out to determine any likely significant effects.

-4.3 Since none of the policies of the Sproughton Neighbourhood Plan are expected to directly result in development, they will not result in significant effects on European sites.
+- 4.2 The Capel St Mary Neighbourhood Plan does not allocate any sites for residential development.
+Instead, a number of the policies within it set out criteria that any new residential/ or employment developments that come forward must meet.
+Should schemes which are supported by the Capel St Mary Neighbourhood Plan move forward, individual project-level HRAs should be carried out to determine any likely significant effects. - 4.3 Since none of the policies of the Capel St Mary Neighbourhood Plan are expected to directly result in development, they will not result in significant effects on European sites.
 Therefore, no likely significant effects are predicted as a result of the plan.

-HRA screening of impacts
+HRA Screening of impacts